SwarmMarkets/open-dotc/docs/TechnicalRequirements/OpenDotc/v2/DotcEscrowV2.md

 ## DotcEscrowV2

 It allows for depositing, withdrawing, and managing of assets in the course of trading.
-////////////////DISCLAIMER////////////////DISCLAIMER////////////////DISCLAIMER////////////////
-Please read the Disclaimer featured on the SwarmX.eth website ("Terms") carefully before accessing, interacting with, or using the SwarmX.eth Protocol software, consisting of the SwarmX.eth Protocol technology stack (in particular its smart contracts) as well as any other SwarmX.eth technology such as e.g., the launch kit for frontend operators (together the "SwarmX.eth Protocol Software").
-By using any part of the SwarmX.eth Protocol you agree (1) to the Terms and acknowledge that you are aware of the existing risk and knowingly accept it, (2) that you have read, understood and accept the legal information and terms of service and privacy note presented in the Terms, and (3) that you are neither a US person nor a person subject to international sanctions (in particular as imposed by the European Union, Switzerland, the United Nations, as well as the USA).
-If you do not meet these requirements, please refrain from using the SwarmX.eth Protocol.
-////////////////DISCLAIMER////////////////DISCLAIMER////////////////DISCLAIMER////////////////

 _This contract handles the escrow of assets for DOTC trades, supporting ERC20, ERC721, and ERC1155 assets._